bennyhuo/KotlinBlogTranslation/original/Kotlin M11 is Out!.md

 <p></p>
 {% endraw %}

-An error was reported on the call of <code>baz()</code>, because the initializer looks exactly like a trailing lambda passed to it.
+An error was reported on the call of `baz()`, because the initializer looks exactly like a trailing lambda passed to it.
 The only workaround was to put a semicolon after the property initializer, which looks rather unnatural in Kotlin.
-So, since M11, we require <code>init</code> before the initializer block:
+So, since M11, we require `init` before the initializer block:

 {% raw %}
 <p></p>